SebastianFia/PARCO-Computing-2026--244231-/readme.md

 a different **job** for each matrix in `matrices_data`, for each thread count in `1 2 4 8 16 32`.
 Each job will run `scripts/run_experiments.py`, which
 will write its results to `experiments_output` (see [**Results format**](#results-format)).
-To do this simply run in the terminal the folowing command (first make sure to have followed [**Experiments Setup**](#experiments-setup)):
+To do this simply run in the terminal the folowing commands:
+(first make sure to have followed [**Experiments Setup**](#experiments-setup)):
 ```
 bash scripts/submit_all.bash